How to Raise Financially Healthy Kids

 Teach Your Children to Record their Spending & Saving

-Remember the main reason for teaching our children about how to track their spending is to allow them to better understand where their money goes.
+Remember the main reason for teaching our children how to track their spending is to allow them to better understand where their money goes.
 More importantly, this allows our children to successfully handle their money and achieve their goals.